 A price list in Kill Bill is a way to specify a set of plans that, as a group, define special pricing for a set of customers.
 In addition to a default price list, you could, for example, also have a VIP price list or an affiliate price list.
 Whereas the VIP price list includes plans that are 20% off the default price list, the affiliate price list includes plans that are just 10% off.

 What’s great about price lists is that you can set them up so that when a customer wants to upgrade or downgrade their plan, Kill Bill knows which price list to use.
 You might allow that customer to remain with the same price list, or you might specify they must return to the default price list.

-You can fulfill these use cases by using price lists with catalog rules, which we’ll cover in a later blog post.
+You can fulfill these use cases by using price lists with catalog rules, which we’ll cover in Part 2.
+(And here’s Part 3!)

 We hope you enjoyed this catalog overview…